 May 3th, Sunday, 10am to 4pm – Spin In & Fashion Show – This is a great way to end the class.
 Hang out for the day spinning and knitting in the morning.
 After a yummy pot luck lunch everyone will show off their projects, no matter how far along.
 This is open to all spinners, knitters, and friends.

 Registration by Check: Check should be made out to Windrush Farm with a note stating your name, email, phone number, and the class you are registering for.
 Mail to Windrush Farm 2263 Chileno Valley Road, Petaluma, CA 94952

 Windrush Farm has a variety of spinning wheels for rental, as well as beautiful roving from the sheep on the farm for sale.
 Contact Mimi at email@example.com

 Class space will be held by a check or online registration on a first-come, first-serve basis.
 Please email or register online for classes:

 Checks may be mailed to:

 Windrush Farm 2263 Chileno Valley Rd., Petaluma, CA 94952.

-Cancellations must be made three days before the class.
-Class fees will not be returned after this time, but can be credited towards another class.
+Cancellations must be made seven days before the class.
+Class fees will not be returned after this time.
 We have set a minimum numbers of students for each class, and we reserve the right to cancel a class within 24 hours if the minimums have not been made.
 In this case, we will fully refund the class fee.